Backgammon: Mediterranean and West Asian cultural significance

 Backgammon is considered the national game in many countries of the Eastern Mediterranean: Egypt, Turkey, Cyprus, Syria, Israel, Palestine, Lebanon and Greece.

 The popularity of the game across the region is primarily an oral tradition, and appears to have been strengthened during the era of the Ottoman Empire, which controlled the whole Eastern Mediterranean in the early modern period.
+Backgammon is also widely popular in Armenia and frequently played in public spaces.
 Afif Bahnassi, Syria's director of antiquities, stated in 1988: "For some reason, backgammon became the rage of the Ottoman Empire.
 It really spread across the Arab world with the Turks, and it stayed behind when they left."
 The game is a common feature of coffeehouses throughout the region.
 Since at least the early 19th century, Damascus became well known as the preeminent location for Damascene-style wooden marquetry backgammon sets that have become famous throughout the region.

-Backgammon and Dominos numbers in Ottoman Turkish, in V. H. Hagopian's 1907 Ottoman-Turkish Conversation-Grammar.
+Backgammon and Dominos numbers in Ottoman Turkish of Persian origin, in V. H. Hagopian's 1907 Ottoman-Turkish Conversation-Grammar.
 James Redhouse's milestone Ottoman Turkish dictionary in the 19th century described a similar phenomenon alongside many other Ottoman words of Persian or Turkish origin.

 A unique feature of backgammon throughout the region is players' use of mixed Persian and Turkish numbers to announce dice rolls, rather than Arabic or other local languages.
 Related to this phenomenon, the game is frequently referred to as Shesh Besh, which is a rhyming combination shesh, meaning ‘six’ in Persian (as well as many historical and current Iranian languages), and besh, meaning five in Turkish.
 Shesh besh is commonly used to refer to when a player scores a 5 and 6 at the same time on dice.
 This language contains six types of irregular inflections: